box/developer.box.com/guides/embed/ui-elements/open-with.md

 Box API, and calls out to partner services.
 Users can then take action in these services, and the edited content will be automatically saved back to Box.

-The integrations included in the Open With Element are Adobe Sign, Google Suite, and Box Edit.
+The integrations included in the Open With Element are Google Suite, and Box Edit.
 Additional information on the Google Suite integration can be found on the [Box Community site][community].